How Trump should respond to hostage appeal

 (CNN)In an unprecedented public appeal to an incoming president, kidnapped American citizen Caitlin Coleman addressed President-elect Donald Trump directly in a video, urging him to secure the release of her and her family.

-The video, released Monday by the Haqqani Network, a Taliban-aligned terrorist group, underlines the continuing plight of Coleman, 31, and her Canadian husband, Joshua Boyle, 33, who have been held captive in the Afghanistan-Pakistan border region for more than four years.
+The video, released Monday by the Taliban, underlines the continuing plight of Coleman, 31, and her Canadian husband, Joshua Boyle, 33, who have been held captive in the Afghanistan-Pakistan border region for more than four years.

 The video shows Coleman and Boyle as well as their two young sons, who were born in captivity and are now toddlers.
 It is the first time there has been a "proof of life" of the children.